-In Butler History and Anthropology courses, you’ll learn about citizenship, politics, war, gender, race, class, sexuality, language, economics, religion, art and architecture, and many other things.
+In Butler History and Anthropology courses, you will learn about citizenship, politics, war, gender, race, class, sexuality, language, economics, religion, art and architecture, and many other things.
 Our study of History works to contextualize past events and understand their relevance for the present as well as the future.
 In a similar fashion, Cultural Anthropology explores present-day human practices and events to grasp how people organize themselves socially and create meaningful lives.

 Butler has the only undergraduate department in the United States that integrates cultural anthropology and history in its curricula, connecting common topics, research methods, and theories—much like graduate studies do.
 Our students learn to think critically and write effectively.
 Most study away from Butler, either abroad or in Washington, DC, gaining a taste of our increasingly global world.
 With a History or Anthropology degree, you’ll be equipped to carefully investigate issues and creatively solve problems on your own—essential skills for many career directions and graduate studies.